top of page

 Quebec has released its own 2026-2029 Immigration Plan, which aligns with federal objectives while emphasizing French language integration and regional balance.
 Key highlights include:

-Temporary Immigration Reduction: 13% decrease in temporary residents by 2029, with focus on Montreal and Laval
+• Temporary Immigration Reduction: 13% decrease in temporary residents by 2029, with a focus on Montreal and Laval.

 What This Means for Aspiring Immigrants